To content

 • Private events

-Writing this content took more time than I had expected, but proved to be essential for the usability testing sessions.
-We wanted it to feel like the users were using Facebook, but through another account.
+Writing this took more time than expected, but was essential for usability testing.
+Users had to feel like they were using Facebook, but through someone else’s account.

 A user browsing Fejjan För Alla on a laptop using a Braille keyboard.